danbz/aesthetic-programming/7-VocableCode/Readme.md

 To process this JSON file, you need to use the syntax `loadJSON`.
 See how this puts together in a sketch:
 <img src="ch7_3.png" width="450">

-*Sketch 4: Snippets of Vocable Code on Reading JSON*
+*Sketch 4: Snippets of Vocable Code on Reading JSON I*

 <img src="ch7_4.png" width="450">

-*Sketch 5: Snippets of Vocable Code on Reading JSON* [need to redraw in a better form]
+*Sketch 5: Snippets of Vocable Code on Reading JSON II* [need to redraw in a better form]

 After loading the JSON file that is stored in the relative path `inclusive/voices.json`, it then points at the `queers` array (in line 11 of Sketch 5) and look for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `statement2` and `statement3`.

 Once the text is ready, it will then call the function `SpeakingCode`

 <img src="ch7_5.png" width="450">

+*Sketch 6: Snippets of Vocable Code on Speaking Code*

 All the voice files are stored in wav file format.
 Since the files are named in a specific convention that follow the field `iam` in the JSON file.
 In this way, we can then concatenate all the bits and pieces by using the operator `+` to retrieve the specific voice file to play: `let getVoice = "inclusive/voices/" + iam + makingStatements + ".wav";`